yngwiewang/carrier/README.md

 # Carrier
 A command-line tool similar to Ansible ad-hoc mode, much more efficient, implemented in Go.

+Just one line of code to execute shell commands on thousands of hosts parallelly.
+Get results in real time.

 # Overview
 Carrier does:
 1. Executes shell commands on the remote hosts parallelly, record the result of the last execution.